-The initial version, like the current version v2, will be hosted in cloud and can be accessed using the same commands as the v2 with the v2 replaced by v1.
+The previous versions, like the current version v3, will be hosted in cloud and can be accessed using the same commands as v3, with v3 replaced by either v1 or v2.

 If this dataset is useful, please consider citing our technical report:

 W. Sirko, S. Kashubin, M. Ritter, A. Annkah, Y.S.E.
 Bouchareb, Y. Dauphin, D. Keysers, M. Neumann, M. Cisse, J.A.
 Quinn.
 Continental-scale building detection from high resolution satellite imagery. arXiv:2107.12283, 2021.